johnridesabike/johnridesabike.github.io/website-content/woodworking/marble-top-chessboard-end-table/index.md

   caption: Photo of the completed table.
 attachments:
     - ./Chess-Table-Sketchup.zip
+description: I made a custom end-table with an old marble chessboard and some two-by-fours.
+This guide covers how it was done, and some tips for building your own.
 ---

 A while back, I inherited a marble chessboard that had once been the top to a beautiful table.
 The metal base had rusted away long ago, but I believed that I could restore this table to new glory.
 All I needed was my toolbox and some 2x4s.